ndegroot/notes/docs/blog/Publish your Obsidian note.md

 ## Security risk!

 But do you want all attachments in your repo?
-Note that your repo should be to 'Public'.
+Note that your repo settings should be 'Public'.
 If you change that to 'private' the system breaks.
-For details see the [docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) Maybe you don't want to upload all your attachments to GitHub.
+So you don't want to upload all your attachments to GitHub.
 It's better to only add the images you really need in your published notes.
-One way of doing this is to put your attachments in a folder 'private' inside your attachments folder and exclude that folder from your repo.
+One way of doing this is to selectively use 'git add' to add only the images you need.
+You can also - it's a bit more work up front - put your other attachments in a folder 'private' inside your attachments folder and exclude that folder from your repo.
+Note that Obsidian still seems to find the attachments in your existing links.
 To do that add a line to the .gitignore file

 ``` .gitignore file